Things To Do In Hersonissos, Crete With Kids

 Entrance Fee: Adults €10 Children (4-12) €8 Under 4’s FREE

 The Labyrinth Theme Park is inspired by the Minoan culture of Crete, including the myth of Theseus and the Minotaur and the Trojan Horse.
+This is one of my favourite theme parks in Crete.
 Situated in the hills in Hersonissos, the park has something for children of all ages.
 We told my eldest about the myth of the Minotaur before we went, so she had some idea, but the actual maze helped put things into perspective.
 It was a lot of fun working as a family, trying to figure our way out!
 It just started raining as we entered, but the park staff kindly passed everyone umbrellas – which was a very thoughtful touch.
 As we navigated the labyrinth, we stumbled across designated areas which explained in details the myth of Theseus and the Minotaur and all the various characters.
 To earn a gold sticker, we had to stamp a bit of paper at each location.
 It took us about 30 minutes to complete the maze and I found it genuinely quite challenging and fun, as did my 5-year-old.
 Literally, each corner looked the same- we made use of the helpful viewing platforms a number of times ( is that cheating?)

 After the maze, we discovered numerous other activities.
 Some were free to explore like the traditional Cretan maze, model Cretan village, and the mini petting farm.
 The staff clearly enjoyed working with the animals and it was great to see they were well cared for, with plenty of shade, snacks and water – although some enclosures could be a bit bigger.
 We were given free entrance to the park for the purpose of this review and also a complimentary horse ride.
 I was particularly impressed by how it was an actual lesson, rather than just a walk around a paddock.
 My daughter learned how to balance properly by various techniques.
 She left with a real sense of achievement after initially feeling nervous of letting go of the saddle.